leopolicastro/leopolicastro/README.md

 ## 👨‍💻 About Me

-- 🧢 Ruby on Rails Developer at Valley Forge Fabrics.
+- 🧢 Ruby on Rails Developer.

 ## 🛠 Tech Stack